roman-ac/assignment2-project-portfolio/README.md

 ## Project Portflio is an opportunity to present myself and showcase the inputs i have been putting to build my career as a full stack developer.
 As a very new student with no previous coding experience i have given my 100% to this project.

 # Mission
-    * to create a portfolio website to introduce oneself to the potentian employer so that they can review samples of work done and assess.
+    * to create a portfolio website to introduce oneself to the potential employer so that they can review samples of work done and assess.

 # Synopsis of work done